Lazar Kaganovich

-During the Second World War, Kaganovich was commissar of the North Caucasian and Transcaucasian Fronts.
-After the war, apart from serving in various industrial posts, Kaganovich was also made deputy head of the Soviet government.
-After Stalin's death in 1953 he quickly lost influence.
-Following an unsuccessful coup attempt against Nikita Khrushchev in 1957, Kaganovich was forced to retire from the Presidium and the Central Committee.
-In 1961 he was expelled from the party, and lived out his life as a pensioner in Moscow.
+After Stalin's death in 1953 and the rise of Nikita Khrushchev, Kaganovich quickly lost his influence.
+After joining in a failed coup against Khrushchev in 1957, Kaganovich was dismissed from the Presidium and demoted to the director of a small potash works in the Urals.
+He was expelled from the party in 1961 and lived out his life as a pensioner in Moscow.
 At his death in 1991, he was the last surviving Old Bolshevik.
 The Soviet Union itself outlasted him by only five months, dissolving on 26 December 1991.